From 8th March 2021

 Daily handwriting, spelling and grammar.
 Reading group focusing on fluency initially and then moving through progression skills- See google drive doc.

 Daily sentence lesson.
-This is followed up with writing activities in other subjects.
+This was followed up with writing activities in other subjects.
 Each class must provide 1 piece of independent writing which demonstrates skills taught in sentence, punctuation and grammar lessons being applied each week.

 Wellbeing and topic will mirror EYFS and KS1 differentiated accordingly.

-Safeguarding Curriculum- Within the first 6 weeks the safeguarding curriculum will be focused on pupil’s health and wellbeing and working closely with parents to ensure that pupils are happy and safe.
+Safeguarding Curriculum- The safeguarding curriculum will be focused on pupil’s health and wellbeing and working closely with parents to ensure that pupils are happy and safe.
 Pupils will be encouraged to understand how to keep safe in the current climate.
 Topics will be identified from gathering information through parent meetings, surveys and pupil lessons, 1-1 and group sessions will be planned accordingly.
 Families will be supported by the schools health and wellbeing team.
 ICT lessons will continue to teach and reinforce safe internet use.
 Staff will continue to follow the same safeguarding procedures and safeguarding training will take place for all staff in September as normal.
 The safeguarding policy is updated in line with KCSI updates.